Categories

 • companies invested in a consumer data platform (CDPs)

-• companies invested in a master data platform (MDP)
+• companies with a master data management plan (MDM)

 • companies with a firm grasp of their digital strategy during this period of rapid transformation